How Bird-Friendly Is Your Yard?

 Clean water draws birds that ignore feeders entirely, especially during migration and dry spells.

-Layers of cover give birds places to hide from weather and predators.
+Layers of growth give birds places to hide from weather and predators.

 Do you also have any of these?